 I finally decided to watch this for two reasons: (1) because it’s old and (2) because I just felt like it.
 Sometimes watching random ones interest me more than the current or most recent ones with so much hype surrounding it.
 So how was it?
 At first, I thought it was like one of those dramas that should have never been made.
 YES, that terrible.
 Not because I was impatient–though it partially had to do with that.
 They had a good foundation with establishing so many different characters for the main cast/characters yet they ruined it by adding in all the cliche formulas and dragged it until it was so unbearable.
 The reason why I even stuck around until the end was because I wanted to see how much more pathetic it was and I was in the hope of seeing how the ending was or if the ending made sense at all.
 And I was glad I stuck behind since afterward, the more I thought about it, it wasn’t as bad.
 In fact, it made a lot more sense than some other dramas out there.
-But maybe there was some better way to approach some topics versus how it sort of scatter all over the place at one point or another.
+But maybe there was some better way to approach some topics versus how it sort of scattered all over the place at one point or another.
 And because of my frustration throughout, I decided to revamp the previous version of my review to a more appropriate context.
 It still sounded harsh but I had tried really hard to edit out some comments and consider the first version to just be some notes.
-Though I did keep some stuffs from the previous versions, like specific scenes because I felt it was necessary or if it was hilarious to mention.
+Though I did keep some stuff from the previous versions, like specific scenes because I felt it was necessary or if it was hilarious to mention.

 So what about the main cast?